 Contingent consideration liabilities (included in 'other liabilities' in the consolidated balance sheets) include amounts related to the Company's 2014 acquisition of CMG Mortgage Insurance Company and its affiliated mortgage insurance companies (the "CMG Entities") and other acquisitions.
-Such amounts are remeasured at fair value at each balance sheet date with changes in fair value recognized in 'net realized gains which include a weighted average cost of capital.
+Such amounts are remeasured at fair value at each balance sheet date with changes in fair value recognized in 'net realized gains (losses).'
+To determine the fair value of contingent consideration liabilities, the Company estimates future payments using an income approach based on modeled inputs which include a weighted average cost of capital.
 The Company determined that contingent consideration liabilities would be included within Level 3.